GLOBAL MARKETS-Stocks gain on factory data, bund yields rise

 “If there’s credit creation then chances are there is jobs creation and therefore earnings creation,” Amoroso said.
 “It is very good for stocks, absolutely.”

-MSCI’s all-world country index of equity performance in 46 countries rose 0.23 percent, while the euro zone’s blue-chip Euro STOXX 50 index closed 0.48 percent higher at 3632.94 points.
+MSCI’s all-world country index of equity performance in 46 countries rose 0.26 percent, while the euro zone’s blue-chip Euro STOXX 50 index was up 0.64 percent at 3638.87 points.

-On Wall Street investors bought beaten-down healthcare stocks, while Berkshire Hathaway led finance stocks higher after its results beat forecasts.
-Berkshire rose 1.8 percent to $219,666.00 per share.

 The dollar edged higher after a two-week correction in thin trading on data suggesting the U.S. economy might be stabilizing following a soft patch in the first quarter.

-The greenback rose 0.23 percent against a basket of six major currencies.
-The euro was down 0.59 percent against the dollar at $1.1132.
-The greenback was slightly lower against the yen, down 0.07 percent at 120.08.
+The greenback rose 0.1 percent against a basket of six major currencies.
+The euro was down 0.36 percent against the dollar at $1.1158, while it was flat to slightly higher against the yen, up 0.03 percent at 120.20.

 Oil eased after reaching a 2015 high, as ample current supplies and weak Chinese factory activity countered expectations of a tighter supply and demand balance later this year.